vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 head.
 It was also quite hot by the time I was done, so in addition to the time delay there was also the potential issue of it not being ideal temperature-wise to exercise.

+## 2025-04-06: skipping all exercise due to tax work and planned trip in the afternoon

+On Sunday 2025-04-06, I decided to skip all exercise due to a mix of doing tax work in the morning and a planned trip in the afternoon for which timing considerations meant I didn't have a lot of time to exercise.